-Rosé is synonymous with summer and June 9 is National Rosé Day, so prepare to see your social media feeds overflow with images of the light pink wine.
+Rosé is synonymous with summer, so prepare to see your social media feeds overflow with images of the light pink wine.

-If you’re a fellow rosé fan, take your #RoséAllDay game to the next level with everything from specialty sparkling rosé champagne, kegs and cans to candies, popsicles and pool floats.
+If you’re a fellow rosé fan, take your #RoséAllDay game to the next level with everything from specialty sparkling rosé, mini bottles and kegs to candies, popsicles and pool floats.

 Buy rosé in minis, cans, kegs of by the bottle

-"I’m very partial to rosé," Pauline Lhote told "GMA."
+"I’m very partial to rosé," Pauline Lhote, head winemaker of Chandon, told "GMA."
 "It’s the wine I specialized in during my first-ever internship back in France, and it’s been a love throughout my career."

-The bright specialty label is adorned with pink summer hats to reflect the rosé-hued sparkling wine.
+The bright specialty label is adorned with brush strokes of pink, peach, white and yellow to reflect the rosé-hued sparkling wine.

 Go big with a keg of rosé or take it to go with cans from Long Island's Bridge Lane Wine.
 The label first introduced kegs in 2014 and rolled out cans in 2017 to create alternative containers that invite a more casual approach to wine.